• Post author:

 A good reference will provide you with various calibers performance data.

-Humidity has some impact on external ballistic accuracy.
-It reduces a bullet’s spin performance.
-Air containing a high amount of moisture is denser than dry air because a water molecule weighs less than a dry air molecule.
-Cold temperatures can definitely affect this.
+Humidity can indeed have an impact on external ballistic accuracy, particularly in relation to a bullet's spin performance.
+Air with high humidity is denser than dry air because water molecules weigh less than dry air molecules.
+This effect can be further influenced by cold temperatures.

 23. Density Altitude